thanlong/VMOSPro_RootXposed_Terminal/README.md

 Always update!!!

-v1.14: All changes (root, xposed, modifications with `APPLY_ON_BOOT=true`) now will take effect only when you shut down and restart the VM (Replace `/system` files while the VM is running will caused some bugs).
+v1.14: All changes (root, xposed, modifications with `APPLY_ON_BOOT=true`) now will take effect only when you shut down and restart the VM (execute on `post-fs-data`).
+Replace some `/system` files while the VM is running will caused some bugs.

 v1.13: Add Support for running script on `late_start` and `post-fs-data`.